 Progressive photographic techniques were used to tell the story of energy change in Wales during the past century.

 Energy was the central theme due to the enormous relevance it continues to have upon the physical and social landscape.

 The story of change is being told by the people affected in the past and present; port communities, farmers, present-day and ex-coal workers, those involved in renewable energy and people from the affected communities, from all over Wales.

 The project created environmental “talking portraits” (2.5-d parallax portraits) interwoven with energy landscapes, shot in time-lapse, layered onto a soundtrack of interviews and environmental sounds.

 The result: a short (12 minute) “art-house” multi-media video: “Energy+Notion” that actively engages with communities and arts groups.
 The project was supported by curators at arts centres, cinemas and theatres across Wales

 The “From Fort to Pitt to Port” project / Fusion Initiative

-The project is being produced & photographed by Richard Jones
+The project was produced & photographed by Richard Jones

 Additional editing and assistance by Chieko